Stay healthy, sane and entertained through lockdown

 Talk about it

 Set up calls with friends and family.
 You can also still exercise outdoors with someone from another household – meeting up in the fresh air is good for body and soul.
 We asked a psychotherapist how we can reframe the crisis and make something positive of it.
 Building up your reserves of happiness is key by doing things you enjoy.
-And sit down and visualise all the things that you are grateful for.
+And when you head to bed, spend a minute thinking of three things you are grateful for and one thing you are proud of achieving that day – this is a small but powerful tactic to help cultivate positivity.

 Create a Sanctuary